 A=2πr2+2πrhA = 2\pi r^2 + 2\pi rh

-The top and bottom are circles.
-Each one has area πr2\pi r^2, so together they give
+Step 2 — Account for the two bases.
+The top and bottom are circles, each of area πr2\pi r^2, so together they give

 2πr22\pi r^2

-The side is curved, but you can picture it as a rectangle wrapped around the cylinder.
-Its height is hh, and its width is the circumference of the base, 2πr2\pi r.
-That makes the lateral area
+Step 3 — Account for the curved side.
+Picture the side unrolled as a rectangle wrapped around the cylinder.
+Its height is hh and its width is the base circumference 2πr2\pi r, so the lateral area is

 (2πr)(h)=2πrh(2\pi r)(h) = 2\pi rh